antzm/data-science/statistics-intro.md

 Only in the alternative hypothesis we test for inequality, either as μ1<>μ2, or μ1<μ2, or μ1>μ2.

 The decision if we would accept the null hypothesis or the alternative hypothesis, depends on the results of the statistical test that we will use.
-In the vast majority of cases, if the statistical result is between 0 and 5% [0, 0.05]then we accept the alternative hypothesis, while if the statistical result is greater that 5% and up to 100% (0.05, 1.00), then we accept the null hypothesis.
+In the vast majority of cases, if the statistical result is between 0 and 5% [0, 0.05], then we accept the alternative hypothesis, while if the statistical result is greater that 5% and up to 100% (0.05, 1.00), then we accept the null hypothesis.

+The construction of a null hypothesis and an alternative hypothesis, it always follows the exact same logic.
+Depending now on each case, we will select the appropriate statistical test which will tell us, in an objective way, if we should accept the null or the altrenative hypothesis.

+In this way, every decision we take in statistics, is done using an objective referee which decides if we should select a null or an alternative hypothesis.
+That objective referee is called the statistical test.

+Although there is a great number of statistical tests, in the vast majority of cases we only use just a few of them.
+Knowing though which statistical test to choose for in a ceratin case, is as essential and very important knowledge in statistics.

+Only by having a deep understanding of the main statistical tests, and their corresponding probability distributions, a data scientist can choose the proper test for each case.
+Otherwise, choosing a wrong statistical test would probably create some meaningless results that will have no connection to the real situation.